filswan/swan-doc/run-swan-provider/overview.md

 Swan Provider runs on the same node as lotus miner nodes running and assists lotus miner processing deals.
 It makes it easy for miners to manage tasks, import deals, and synchronize deals with the Swan platform.

-To better share the information with the FlilSwan client, authentication from the FilSwan platform is required.
+To better share the information with the FlilSwan client, authentication from the Swan platform is required.

 ![Swan Provider Business Flow](<../.gitbook/assets/image (22).png>)